Over 100 years in the electricity business ….

 Minden generating station commissioned.

-Two auxilliary diesel engines were purchased to carry and receive power in case of a heavy demand on the present plants.
+Two auxilliary diesel engines were purchased to produce power in case of a heavy demand on the present plants.

 Matthias generating station came on line.